-The EISK8P-GT gigabit switch within the Skorpion Series is an 8-port unmanaged Ethernet switch with Gigabit Ethernet (GigE) performance on all ports and Power-over-Ethernet (PoE) on four ports.
+The EISK8P-GT gigabit switch within the Skorpion Series is an 8-port unmanaged Ethernet switch with Gigabit Ethernet (GigE) performance on all ports and PoE on four ports–supplying 15.4 W per PoE port.
 GigE jumbo frames up to 9216 bytes are supported for maximum system performance.
-For 10/100 Mbps legacy devices, its port speed automatically slows — accommodating any Ethernet automation system.
-This low-cost compact unit has a rugged metal enclosure and is intended for DIN-rial mounting in control panels.
+10/100 Mbps legacy devices are supported via Auto-Negotiation—accommodating any Ethernet automation system.
+This low-cost compact unit has a rugged metal enclosure and is intended for DIN-rail mounting in control panels.
+The unit is powered from 48 VDC and operates over 0 to 60°C temperature range.

 The EIDX_MP Series of Ethernet switches provide management functionality in situations where extended temperatures of -40°C to +75°C are expected.
 Ports 9 through 16 (located on the bottom of the unit) support Power-over-Ethernet (PoE), providing data and power over one cable.
 The unit acts as power source equipment (PSE) — supplying up to 15.4 W per port for IEEE 802.3af-compliant powered devices (PD).